Moustikitos/ark-zen/README.md

     remove-custom-peer  remove one or more custom peer from a selection list enable-tasks        enable available background tasks
     disable-tasks       disable available background tasks
-    configure-task      edit tak options if any
+    configure-task      edit task options if any
 ```

 ## Notification system